 Many Gen-Zers resemble their grandparents’ spending and saving habits.
 The Great Depression shaped the latter while the Great Recession marked the former.
 So these young cohorts are sharpening their financial survival skills with determination.
 The financial crash that has affected their parents or their friends’ parents, however, has done nothing to dampen their spirits.
 They still possess a positive outlook on the future.

 A study found 89% of Gen Z respondents were optimistic about their financial future.
 Meanwhile, 83% of millennials and Gen Xers and 78% of baby boomers could say the same.

 This generation didn’t have to transition into digital tech as we know it.
 It’s their world, and they are masters of using it to their advantage.
 This is reflected in the way they look for opportunities online.

 Googling answers is second nature to them.
 However, they also don’t seek mentors the way millennials do.
 They can get answers from older people as well as their peers who are experts in particular subjects.
 When they can’t find answers, they look for alternatives and/or create their own.

 This quality is present across all generations.
 Who doesn’t love deals?
-But the iGens are applying deals hunting not only on short-term purchases but also on long-term investments.
-They’re more exacting when it comes to what they seek in brands or products.
-They want ethically sourced and eco-friendly.
-But they’re also going to look for value for money choices.
+But the members of Generation Z are applying deal-hunting not only on short-term purchases but also on long-term investments.
+They’re also more precise when it comes to what they seek in brands or products.
+They want ethically sourced and eco-friendly, but they’re also going to look for value for money choices.